siberianfox/tinygwiki/TinyG-Start.md

 Here are a couple power supplies we like: [Meanwell NES-150-24](http://www.mouser.com/ProductDetail/Mean-Well/NES150-24/?qs=sGAEpiMZZMsPs3th5F8koDNPbuqd%252bfezne6r6bnnXjA%3d), [Meanwell NES-350-24](http://www.mouser.com/ProductDetail/Mean-Well/NES-350-24/?qs=%2fha2pyFaduhxfhzsenBkIkgMfhBr0hSVdTJWNZMLFL2wp6eI7VH7oQ%3d%3d)<br>You can usually hunt around and find this for < $50.
 They also make lower amperage supplies that are cheaper.

 PS Caveat: Be sure to switch the AC input from 240v to 120v if you are in the US or a 120v mains country.
 Most PSs will still work, but will audibly "click" and lose power if you don't set this correctly.
+Also, we've gotten Meanwell clones ordering from eBay - like Meigwei.
+Sheesh - they said I was ordering a Meanwell.

 #### Stepper Motors
 TinyG will work with bipolar and unipolar stepper motors up to 2.5 amps per winding.
 This covers most NEMA23 and smaller motors.
 It will not work with motors wired as 5 wire "star configurations", so avoid these.
 Some of out favorite sources for stepper motors are: